Following is a Booklet on the Order of Eden Franciscans

 “In my Father’s house there are many mansions.
 If not, I would have told you: because I go to prepare a place for you.”
 John 14:2

 This booklet is an edit of the Order of Eden Franciscans Lifestyle and Structure.
 It is not part of the SFO or connected to the national Secular Franciscan Order or to the Padre Pio organization or to the Secular Carmelites!
-This is a domestic Franciscan covenant community.
-We use the spirituality, writings and rules of the Franciscans, the Carmelites, the Benedictines, the Carthusians and the charismatic Covenant communities.
+This is a domestic Franciscan, Carmelite, Minims covenant community.
+We use the spirituality, writings and rules of the three Mendicant Orders: Franciscans, the Carmelites, and Minims as an integrated whole.
+Adding the new fourth branch of Covenant Communities.
+These four are the foundations for the Order of Eden Franciscans.
+They are a merger of the four spiritualities!
+Praise God!

 Peace to you, God Bless!
 For more information: